 2. Verify Guns Are Completely Unloaded Before Closing the Case

-This is a good habit I learned from a seasoned gun geek I worked with.
+This is a good habit I learned from a seasoned gun geek with whom I worked.
 When he needs to transport a firearm, he opens the gun case, places the gun on the open case, goes through all of the steps to verify the gun is completely unloaded, and then immediately closes the case and locks it up.
 When he reaches his destination, he verifies the state of the chamber again.
 “Check it in, check it out,” he would say.
 His routine was identical at work when guns were moved in and out of the gun safe and the glass-top display case.
 His reasoning is simple: If he always checks coming and going then he never has to guess as to the state of the gun's chamber.

 I remember a day when this co-worker was explaining his safety routine to a customer who brought a gun in to be serviced.
 The customer said all of that extra checking seemed a little paranoid to him.
 Those of us standing behind the counter smiled knowingly as we pointed, not for the first time, to the neat little 9 mm hole in the ceiling above the south end of the counter.
 That particular puncture had been noisily produced by another customer's "unloaded" gun as he was demonstrating how “unloaded” it was.